-'Finding Patterns' is about Nature, the adventure of discovery and how we can express what we know in new ways.
+'Finding Patterns' is about Nature, the adventure of discovery and how we can express what we know in new ways to reach more minds.
 The project began on April 1st 2011 in the Physics Department of Imperial College London.

 Here you will find conversations from the early months of the project and a journal where I gather my thoughts from time to time.
 There is a gallery of images and one of experimental films.
 Large scale projects have their own webpages: Sun Cinema, a pop up natural light cinema and Made Curious, a roadside billboard project.
 Artworks resulting from focused studies are also gathered under the projects section like this study of an experiment to measure the Shape of the Electron and Nature's Imagination that shares our understanding of nature at the smallest scales.
 There is a scrapbook of interesting things from art, science and life.

-Thank you to the Leverhulme Trust for supporting the first year of the project as part of the Leverhulme Artist in Residence Programme and to Imperial College London and EPSRC for making possible the second year of work.
+Thank you to the Leverhulme Trust for enabling the first year of the project as part of the Leverhulme Artist in Residence Programme and to the Physics Department of Imperial College for warmly hosting and supporting Finding Patterns.

 For further information or to join the project mailing list please email me.